LinkfandosVF/cryptidcrushwiki/Characters/Madhouse.md

 Madhouse is called multiple times a "urban legend" described as the ghost of Elkhorn Station.
 His name was Micheal Delarosa, before he became a ghost.

 *"He died while advertising a sketchy energy drink brand.
 He thought that drinking the whole sample box was a good idea.
 That worked for like, 2 seconds."* - Atlas in Chapter 0 (Elkhorn Radio Station)
+### In Game
+Mike is a main character, meaning he's going to be romance-able in future updates.
 ## Meta
 Madhouse Mike is voiced by [Desert Pogona](https://x.com/DesertPogona).